 - Powdered sugar

-- Marzipan (you can use the recipe for homemade marzipan in the recipe card below, or get store-bought marzipan or almond paste)
+- Marzipan – you can use the recipe for homemade marzipan in the recipe card below, or get store-bought marzipan or almond paste

-- Sliced almonds
+- Sliced almonds – for the top

 - Unfold the puff pastry onto a lightly floured surface.
 Lightly sprinkle the top with flour, and roll it out to an 11 by 13-inch rectangle.
-Cut the rectangle in half the long way so that you end up with two 5 ½ by 13-inch rectangles.
+Cut the rectangle in half the long way so that you end up with two 5 1/2 by 13-inch rectangles.
+Divide the marzipan into 2 equal portions and roll each into a log about 10 1/2 inches long.
+Place a marzipan log onto the center of a puff pastry rectangle, and lightly brush eggwash along the edges of the pastry.

 - Bake until the pastry is puffed and golden, about 22 minutes.
 (Don’t worry if a little marzipan oozes out while cooking.)

-Tips for Making Banketstaaf (Dutch Christmas Log)
+Tips for Making Banketstaaf aka Dutch Christmas Log

 - If you have the time, make homemade marzipan.
 Your Banketstaaf will have the richest almond flavor and aroma, and a texture that just melts in your mouth.

-- Of course you can make homemade puff pastry, but if you use store-bought your pastry won't suffer for it.
+- Of course you can make homemade puff pastry, but if you use store-bought your pastry won’t suffer for it.
 Store-bought puff pastry bakes up to crisp, flaky, buttery perfection.
-Just make sure you don't leave your puff pastry out too long when thawing it.
-As soon as it's no longer frozen, transfer it to the fridge until you're reading to roll it out and make the Banketstaaf.
+Just make sure you don’t leave your puff pastry out too long when thawing it.
+As soon as it’s no longer frozen, transfer it to the fridge until you’re reading to roll it out and make the Banketstaaf.
+Otherwise, you run the risk of your pastry not puffing!

 - It's easy to re-crisp leftover Banketstaaf.
 Simply place the pastry on a baking tray and bake at 350F until warm, about 8 minutes.